ryandc-yeo/CloudScripter/README.md

 # CloudScripter

 CloudScripter is a platform designed for automated file processing and script execution in the cloud.
-It streamlines the process of handling input files, executing scripts, and managing outputs, all within a scalable and efficient cloud infrastructure.
+It streamlines the process of handling user input files, managing virtual machine instances, executing scripts, and managing outputs, all within a scalable and efficient cloud infrastructure.

 ## Tech Stack

 - Frontend:
     - **ReactJS**: Built for responsive UI
     - **Flowbite TailwindCSS**: Styled Components
+    - **AWS Amplify**: Web hosting and general CI/CD purposes
 - Backend:
     - **Amazon S3**: Stores plaintext files that can be uploaded/retrieved by the user or EC2 instance
     - **DynamoDB**: Database for storing user input and S3 file path